mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 Sofia was the first artist to submit her sample.
 I didn't fall in love with it, but I felt like if it was the best I got, I'd be okay working with her for the full article.

 The animals were anthropomorphized *just* enough to be funny, while still being fun and playful.
 I think she nailed the expressions.
-The cat looks kind of snobby, which is fitting for the article because it kind of represents me.
+The cat looks kind of snobby, which is fitting for the article because it represents me.
 The dog is clearly struggling, but not so much that the reader feels bad for him.

 ### Manel's submission